 What goes into the content of the annotations?

 Below are some of the most common forms of annotated bibliographies.
-Click on a link to see examples of each.
+Click on the links to see examples of each.

 This form of annotation defines the scope of the source, lists the significant topics included, and tells what the source is about.